Meadowsys/wiwi/src/serialiser_binary_2/README.md

 The Spec&trade;

+## Root

+Each encoded document contains one root object, and that's it.
+It is forbidden to have trailing bytes that aren't used to deserialise the object.
+This restriction can however be relaxed with the `deserialise_lax` function.

+To (conformantly) encode multiple objects in the "root" of a document, put them in an array.

 ## Endianness

 All values that are sensitive to endianness, will use the little endian byte order when encoded.